FuzzAnything/Hopper/README.md

 ```

 ### Function pattern
-Hopper generates inputs for all functions that appear in both headers and libiries by default.
-However, there are two ways to filter functions in Hopper: exlucding functions or including functions.
-This way, it can be focus on intersting functions.
+Hopper generates inputs for all functions that appear in both headers and libraries by default.
+However, there are two ways to filter functions in Hopper: excluding functions or including functions.
+This way, it can be focus on interesting functions.

 #### `--func-pattern`
 ```